 Where Do I Sign Up to Be a Member of Paw Point Dog Park?

 Ready to show your dog the good life at Lake Roland park?
 The membership application for Paw Point dog park can be found here.
 Membership is annual, beginning on January 1st and ending on December 31st.
 Membership allows for up to 2 dogs to enter Paw Point.
-Upon approval of the application, members are provided a unique access code to get into Paw Point.
+Upon approval of the application, members are provided a unique access code to get into Paw Point at Lake Roland.

 Bluestem is Excited to Provide Even More Amenities to the Lake Roland Community

-The Lake Roland community is full of amazing businesses (link to business spotlight page) and amenities for its residents to enjoy, including Paw Point dog park.
+The Lake Roland community is full of amazing businesses and amenities for its residents to enjoy, including Paw Point dog park.
 By creating a boutique, mixed-use community within the Bare Hills area, Bluestem seeks to expand upon the already existing Bare Hills infrastructure in a way that harmonizes with the current environment while providing much-needed resources.
 To learn more about the plans for Bluestem and the amenities it will offer, click here.